dfsw/Just-Natural-Expansion/README.md

 ## Changelog

 ### Version 0.4.1
 * Downline should now have better background support for continuing to run when the minigame is closed or the tab isnt frontmost.
-If the garden countinues to tick Downline should as well.
+If the garden continues to tick Downline should as well.
-* Fixed a bug that caused some odd behaviors with panthelon god unslotting and worship swap consumption.
+* Fixed a bug that caused some odd behaviors with pantheon god unslotting and worship swap consumption.
 * Updated some Cookie Age puzzle wording to clear up common sources of confusion.

 ### **Major Version 0.4.0 - Downline a Fractal Engine Minigame**